-One wonders whether Belshazzar ever thought about the “watcher, watchers” and “the holy ones” (Daniel 4:13, 17 & 23) grandfather Nebuchadnezzar must have reminisced about before he died, perhaps even telling his grandson about them for a bedtime story.
-Quite possibly Belshazzar did have that impression lurking in the back of his mind, but pride took hold of him when he gained the throne, adopting an attitude of indifference to the absurd “fantasies” of his grandfather’s imagination.
+One wonders whether Belshazzar ever thought about the “watcher, watchers” and “the holy ones” (Daniel 4:13, 17 & 23) that Grandfather Nebuchadnezzar must have reminisced about before he died, perhaps even telling his grandson about them for a bedtime story.
+Quite possibly Belshazzar did have that impression lurking in the back of his mind, but pride took hold of him when he gained the throne, causing him to adopt an attitude of indifference to the absurd “fantasies” of his grandfather’s imagination.

 Obviously, Belshazzar’s father, Nabonidus, had no use for Nebuchadnezzar’s newfound faith either, and must have secretly scoffed when he heard “Nebuchadnezzar praise and extol and honour the King of heaven” (Daniel 4:37), little realizing that he, because of his influence on his son, was making the greatest mistake of his life.
 If he had accepted Nebuchadnezzar’s faith, instead of trying to replace Nebuchadnezzar’s former god Marduk with his new heathen god, and encouraged his son to do the same, it could have saved the kingdom.

 Verse 4: They drank wine, and praised the gods of gold, and of silver, of brass, of iron, of wood, and of stone.